cipherlogs/uhugrid/README.md

 # Install

 ### 1. CDN

-#### 1.1 Plug & Play
-This version is when you want to use the default settings, just inject it in you HTML markup and the rest will be taken care of!
+Just inject it in you HTML markup and the rest will be taken care of!

 ```HTML
 <script